Root polytopes, tropical types, and toric edge ideals: Homological properties of bipartite toric edge ideals

 \begin{proof} This follows from Proposition \ref{prop: bounded+complex+dimension}, Theorem \ref{thm: tropicalCplxRegularity}, and Remark \ref{rem: lambdamatching} \end{proof}

 We next observe that our bound $\kk[B] = \lambda(B) - 1$ can be arbitrarily stronger than the matching number bound.
 For this consider the following families of examples.

 \begin{example} Let $B$ be the path on $2n$ vertices.
-As $B$ contains no cycles, the edge ring $\kk[B]$ is just a polynomial ring and so has regularity zero.
-This can be seen from the recession connectivity, as $\bddgraph{S}{B}$ is strongly connected if and only if $S = B$, and so trivially $\lambda(B)=1$.
-However, $B$ has a maximal matching of size $n$, and so the bound in Corollary~\ref{cor: graph+regularity} is as bad as possible. \end{example}
+As $B$ contains no cycles, the edge ring $\kk[B]$ is just a polynomial ring and has regularity zero.
+This can be seen from the recession connectivity, as $\bddgraph{S}{B}$ is strongly connected if and only if $S = B$, and so trivially we have $\lambda(B)=1$.
+However, $B$ has a maximal matching of size $n$, and hence the bound in Corollary~\ref{cor: graph+regularity} is as bad as possible. \end{example}

 \begin{example} Let $B$ be the 4-cycles $C_1, \dots, C_k$ with an edge between $C_i$ and $C_{i+1}$ for each $1\leq i \leq k$, as shown in Figure~\ref{fig: cycle+chain+regularity}.
 Taking two disjoint edges in each $C_i$ gives a maximal matching of size $2k$, however the recession connectivity of $B$ is $k+1$.
 This is as any subgraph $S$ such that $\bddgraph{S}{B}$ is strongly connected must contain all edges between cycles; Figure~\ref{fig: cycle+chain+regularity} gives an example of such a subgraph.